smyja/norebaseoblig/CONTRIBUTING.md

 It helps in identifying simple issues before submission to code review.
 By running automated checks, pre-commit can ensure code quality and consistency.

 1. **Install Pre-commit**:
    - **Installation**: Install pre-commit in your development environment.
-Use the command `pip install pre-commit`.
+Use the command `uv add --dev pre-commit` or `pip install pre-commit`.
    - **Setting Up Hooks**: After installing pre-commit, set up the hooks with `pre-commit install`.
 This command will install hooks into your .git/ directory which will automatically check your commits for issues.
 1. **Committing Your Changes**:
    After making your changes, use `git commit -am 'Add some fooBar'` to commit them.
 Pre-commit will run automatically on your files when you commit, ensuring that they meet the required standards.